 Grammar and Spelling

 Please proofread and apply proper grammar and spelling to your article before submission.
-Request corrections by emailing the editor.
+If you notice any issues after publication, you can request corrections by emailing [email protected].

-400-600 words: Exclusive content that is less than 600 words can be published in the featured voices section.
+400-600 words: Exclusive content that is less than 600 words, but more than 400 words, can be published in the featured voices section.

 600-2000 words: Feature articles need to be 600–2000 words and be exclusive to FE News.

 You will be able to share the article on social networks, but to publish it in full on your own site, please credit FE News and provide a link to the original article.